-Rio Rangel (riooo): I don’t really mind, mostly the cuts I did was recommended by others.
+Rio Rangel (riooo): I don’t really mind, mostly the cuts I did were recommended by others.
 As long as I can help them, it’s all good as of now, I’m really bad at doing L/O so I don’t really want to risk it.

 Lzyboost: I wasn’t sure what to pick, luckily Ryan recommended the Gouketsu transformation cut for me!
-When I choose cuts, I try to choose ones that I can have fun with and challenges me/something I’ve not done before.
+When I choose cuts, I try to choose ones that I can have fun with and challenge me/something I’ve not done before.

 ZucchiniJuice: I’m a simple man you see.
 I’m not too picky with what cuts I do.
 So, I don’t really have big priorities on choosing my cuts.
 But if anything, I like animating action and anime girls.
 Other than that, I’m fine with most things.